Master of Science in Education with a major in Physical Education (MSE-PE / Traditional Masters)

 Student must meet bulletin requirements that are in effect during the semester they are officially admitted.
 Students may at some point elect to follow a newer bulletin, but may not follow an older bulletin.

-Here are some page numbers where the most relevant information can be located for the 2013-2014 bulletin:
+Here are some page numbers where the most relevant information can be located in the 2014-2015 Graduate Bulletin:

 ||Program of Study (course listing)